rackspace/rack/docs/index.rst

 --------------

-The ``rack`` CLI uses global options to alter output, authenticate, or pass in other global information into the tool.
+The ``rack`` CLI uses global options to alter output, authenticate, or pass other global information into the tool.
 These options are called *global* because they are valid for any command.
 To see a list of these options, go to :ref:`global_options`.

 Services